About Myrjam Boone

 Her drawings and books are free from restrictions, and never commercially driven.
 “No one decides how I handle my pencil and brush, or what I draw, write or paint.
 Trends won’t tell me what I want to say in my visual language.
 No human being will come between me and the phenomena that inspires.”
 (See the essay below.)

 The funny thing is that nowadays also children are her inspirators.
-Myrjam is working as an illustrator for children in hospitals and day-care centers for disabled children.
-The children are telling her what she will draw.
-Her first question is “What can I draw for you?”, followed by “What are you passionate about, and can you describe your passion to me?”.
-She then asks to describe the colours which they associate with what they ‘see’.
-The child determines by his or her answer, what she draws.
-In no time she creates a piece of art, filled with love.
+For the past twelve years Myrjam has been drawing for the Drawing for Children Foundation as an illustrator for children in hospitals and day-care centers for disabled children.
+The children were telling her what they wanted her to draw.
+Her first question was “What can I draw for you?”, followed by “What are you passionate about, and can you describe your passion to me?”.
+She then asked to describe the colours which they associate with what they ‘see’.
+The child determined by his or her answer, what she draws.
+In no time she created a piece of art, filled with love.
 And the child?
-For a while the child is flying on its wings of phantasy out of the troubles it has.Those drawings are having a very unique mode and style.
+For a while the child was flying on its wings of phantasy out of the troubles it had.Those drawings are having a very unique mode and style.

 Welcome!
 Feel free to look around…